petter-holmberg/eco/README.md

 containers.

 `arena_allocator` is a type constuctor for allocators that pre-allocate a given number of bytes on construction, using a given `deallocatable_allocator`.
+It models `deallocatable_allocator`.
 `allocate` allocates from the beginning of previously unused memory in this arena, and `deallocate` does nothing.
 The allocated arena will be deallocated on destruction.